openergy/oplusclient/README.md

-# vbpclient
+# oplusclient

-Virtual Building Platform client
+A python client for Oplus